A Compositional Approach to Verifying Modular Robotic Systems

 Naturally, the same reasoning can be applied to the $\land$ operator; the only difference would be in using $\cap$ instead of $\cup$.

 [4]{\scriptstyle{\textrm{({#1})}}{\displaystyle\frac{#2}{#3}}\ #4} [1]{\stackrel{{#1}}{\rightarrow}}

+As previously mentioned, \textsc{Vanda} synthesises \gls{rml} specifications from the \gls{rcl} contracts.
+Here we describe how \textsc{Vanda} translates the \gls{rml} guarantees into \gls{rml}.
+In principle, both the assumptions \textit{and} guarantees can be translated into \gls{rml}, {since both are expressed as RCL formulae.
+In the current implementation, Vanda translates only guarantees.
+This keeps the runtime monitoring layer lightweight and avoids duplicating checks that are already represented compositionally, since the assumptions of many nodes are entailed by the guarantees of the nodes that provide their inputs.
+Translating assumptions would follow a similar process but would be most useful for assumptions that correspond to external environmental conditions or for applications that require finer-grained runtime diagnosis.}

-As previously mentioned, \textsc{Vanda} can translate contracts into \gls{rml} specifications; Fig.~\ref{trans-fig} shows the operational semantics of the translation function from \gls{rcl} descriptions to \gls{rml} specifications that it implements.
+Fig.~\ref{trans-fig} shows the operational semantics of the translation function from \gls{rcl} descriptions to \gls{rml} specifications that it implements.
 Here, each rule formalises a single-step translation.
 For instance, the (and/or) rule denotes how to translate the conjunction/disjunction of two RCL guarantees.
 This can be done first by translating the two guarantees $g_1$ and $g_2$ into \gls{rml}; then, by combining the results obtained using the corresponding \gls{rml} operator.

 For the (equals) rule, at the guarantee level we require that a certain variable in a topic has a specific value.
 This is mapped into an event type that requires the event to have the same value.
 Recall that an event matches an event type if the latter is included in the former.
 Since we want to guarantee that the information identified by $a_1$ has value $a_2$, the resulting event type has to check that this holds, which can be done by adding the pair $a_1:a_2$ in the event type.